nzgl-g/Audio-Player/README.md

 ## RequirAements 🔧
 * JDK 17 or higher.
-* The IDEA i used is IntelliJ Ultimate.

 ## Installation 🔌
 1. Press the **Fork** button (top right the page) to save copy of this project on your account.